AnanyaCN/d_coxph/README.md

 # dcoxph
 ## About
+This repository hosts the R implementation of the distributed Cox Proportional Hazards algorithm as described by Lu et al. that can be used with the Personal Health Train distributed learning infrastructure.

-The repository has been forked from the master branch.
-The old repository was tested against the [PyTaskManager](https://www.github.com/IKNL/pytaskmanager) distributed learning infrastructure.
+The repository has been forked from the [master branch](https://github.com/IKNL/d_coxph).
 This repository has been tested with the new [ppDLI](https://github.com/IKNL/ppDLI) infrastructure.

 ## How to use this algorithm?
 ### 1. Getting the code